kinoubenkyou/code-bebop/content/2018-09-19-images_for_github_readme.md

 Tags: bash, git, github

-Images stored on Github repo can be accessed from the rendered readme.
+Images stored on Github repo can be accessed by the Github rendered readme.
 This is convenient, but be aware of the repo size limit of Github.
-The images can be stored on a dedicated branch, which might help to avoid dangling image files in git history when they are not needed anymore.
-The idea is deleting the old branch and then creating a brand new one.

-This example is writen based on:
+The images can be stored on a dedicated branch, which might help to avoid dangling image files in git history when they are not needed anymore

-- Git 2.17.1
+# Example

 Create an empty branch, named "assets" for example: